aka: Bussard Ramscoop

 - Stars! has two types of engines: conventional and ramscoop.
 When traveling slowly, scoop-type engines produce surplus fuel, but have lesser optimal (and combat) warp speed than normal engines of the same Tech Levels and when exceeding it eat even more than normal ones.
 There's also the "No Ram Scoop Engines" trait — unless paired with Improved Fuel Efficiency, this means dependence on big starbases and fragile fuel plants.
 Radiating Hydro-Ram Scoop, the lowest commonly available on the Tech Tree, gradually kills transported colonists in the same fleet unless the race has a very high radiation optimum value.
 This means not only are ships with rad-scoop limited to hauling minerals, but armed escorts would have to dance around a transport or colonizer as a separate fleet without merging.
 Ships with scoops also suffer 1/4 more damage per engine from Space Mines.

-- Ramscoops are a purchasable ship add-on in the Escape Velocity series.
-Mechanically they increase your fuel regeneration rate.
+- Ramscoops are a purchasable ship add-on in the Escape Velocity series (except for Nova — the equivalent there is solar panels).
+Mechanically they increase your fuel regeneration rate (which is pretty useful for longer sojourns, since the standard rate is zero).

 - Wing Commander mentions various forms of ramscoop drives across the games and tie-in novels.
 In the main series of games, some Space Fighters are powered by antimatter engines that refuel via ramscoop note .
 In game mechanics, this gives you an infinite supply of Afterburner fuel.
 In the various novels, all capital ships and fighters note use ramscoops to gather hydrogen fuel; in a nod to real physics, the fuel collection rate increases with the velocity of the spacecraft.
 Thus, a ship that uses up its fuel supply without maintaining sufficient velocity may have to coast for days or weeks to get enough fuel to fire its engines back up.